mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

   * Logs all intermediate steps when using Bedrock agents.

 #### Ethical principles

   * identify issues at high risk and find mitigations

 ### Data privacy and security

+* User data access
+  * what cannot be done
+    * model filter data based on a user profile
+  * what can be done (managed at an application level)
+    * Authenticate users and eventually filter access to data when using RAG
+    * Apply different guardrails based on the user profile
+    * Request different models based on the user profile
+* Data security for training
   * Tag/Identify confidential data
-* Encryption at rest and in transit.
-Data and model
   * Data access (IAM), LakeFormation.
 Minimize access
   * blur/anonymize data used for training
   * Data lifecycle rules (removing personal data, refreshing model with new data)
+* Encryption at rest and in transit.
+Data and model
 * Audit/log the data that comes in and out

 # GenAI Services